wandb/weave/docs/docs/guides/tracking/feedback.md

 ![Human Annotation scorer feedback sidebar](./imgs/full-feedback-sidebar.png)

-Once labeled, the feedback can also be viewed in the calls table (refreshing the table may required).
+Once labeled, the feedback can also be viewed in the calls table (refreshing the table may be required).
 The column can be ordered and filtered.

 ![Human Annotation scorer feedback in calls table](./imgs/feedback-in-the-table.png)